StevenBlack/hosts/readme_template.md

 #Amalgamated hosts file

-This repo consolidates several reputable `hosts` files and consolidates them into a single amalgamated file with duplicates removed.
+This repo consolidates several reputable `hosts` files and merges them into a single amalgamated hosts file with duplicates removed.

-**Currently this hosts file contains @NUM_ENTRIES@ unique entries.**
+**Currently this amalgamated hosts file contains @NUM_ENTRIES@ unique entries.**

+## Goals of this amalgamated hosts file

+The goals of this repo are to

+1) automatically combine high-quality lists of hosts,
+2) de-dupe the resultant combined list,
+3) and keep the resultant file reasonably sized.

+A high-quality source is defined here as one that is actively curated.
+A hosts source should be frequently updated by its maintainers with both additions and removals.
+The larger the hosts file, the higher the level of curation is expected.

+For example, the (huge) hosts file from [hosts-file.net](http://hosts-file.net) is **not** included here because it is very large (300,000+ entries) and doesn't currently display a corresponding high level of curation activity.

+It is expected that this amalgamated hosts file will serve both desktop and mobile devices under a variety of operating systems.

 ## Sources of host data amalgamated here

 Currently the `hosts` files from the following locations are amalgamated:

 * The [Adaway hosts file](http://adaway.org/hosts.txt), updated regularly.
-* MVPs.org Hosts file at [http://winhelp2002.mvps.org/hosts.htm](http://winhelp2002.mvps.org/hosts.htm), updated monthly, or thereabouts.
+* MVPs.org Hosts file at [http://winhelp2002.mvps.org/hosts.htm](http://winhelp2002.mvps.org/hosts.htm), updated
+monthly, or thereabouts.
 * Dan Pollock at [http://someonewhocares.org/hosts/](http://someonewhocares.org/hosts/) updated regularly.
 * Malware Domain List at [http://www.malwaredomainlist.com/](http://www.malwaredomainlist.com/), updated regularly.
 * Peter Lowe at [http://pgl.yoyo.org/adservers/](http://pgl.yoyo.org/adservers/), updated regularly.